Expensify/App/docs/articles/expensify-classic/manage-employees-and-report-approvals/Approving-Reports.md

 ---
-title: How To: Manage Employees and Reports > Approving Reports
+title: How To Manage Employees and Reports > Approving Reports
 description: This page will help you understand the lifecycle of a report and how to approve reports that are submitted to you.
 ---
 ​